KavilaViswanathan/AirTraffic-in-and-out-of-India-using-powerBI/README.md

 **Data Sources:** Three Excel files containing air traffic information for the years 2015-2017.

+## 4. Data Visualization

+The Power BI report focuses on three key aspects:

+### 4.1 Airline-wise Analysis

+- Visualize the performance and contribution of each airline.
+- Analyze trends in passenger and freight movement for each airline.

+### 4.2 Country-wise Analysis

+- Explore the international traffic to and from India by country.
+- Understand the distribution of passengers and freights across different countries.

+### 4.3 City Pair-wise Analysis

+- Examine specific city pairs to identify high-traffic routes.
+- Analyze the correlation between cities in terms of air traffic.

 ## Getting Started

 Explore how to create a Power BI dashboard with the air traffic dataset.
 Refer to the [PowerBI documentation](https://docs.microsoft.com/en-us/power-bi/).